The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-1-javascript-fundamentals/9-hof-array-methods.md

 ### filter

 `arr.filter(callback)` iterates over the source array, invoking the given `callback` with each `value`, `index`, and the source array `arr` as inputs.
 If the `callback` returns `true`, the `value` is added to an array which is returned.

+Use `filter` when you want a copy of the source array with unwanted values removed.

 **Examples:**